HaCongNga/NLP_StanfordCourses_CS224n/README.md

         Finetuning for SST : Dev Accuracy : 0.52 / Baseline : 0.51
         Finetuning for CFIMDB : Dev Accuracy : 0.97 / Baseline : 0.966
     # PART 2 : (Not uploaded here) : My finding for richer and more robust BERT embeddings
-    scored much better than the baseline and other three tasks.
+    scored much better than the baseline and other two tasks.

 ## Key skills
 + Mathematics (Linear Algebra, Statistics, Calculus)